 Charitable trusts are trusts that provide a great way to give back to the community.
 They are, however, typically irrevocable once created.
 You must weigh your purpose and needs against the benefits and disadvantages.

 At Asbury Law, our estate planning attorney in Florida will listen to your expectations and needs and thoroughly review how a charitable trust will accommodate and address those needs.
-Contact us for a Free Initial Consultation (up to 30 minutes) either by using our online form or calling us directly at 904.203.8776.
+Contact us for a Free Initial Consultation (up to 30 minutes) either by using our online form or by calling us directly at 904.203.8776.

 Understanding Charitable Trusts in Florida